 If you re-brew the used coffee grounds a second time, you will not be able to extract the other 50% of caffeine.

-With the first extraction, the value of the components within the coffee grounds has been changed.
+The first extraction changes the value of the components of the coffee grounds.

-That being said, when trying to reuse the coffee grounds you will also extract some of the slow-dissolving compounds that don’t benefit a cup, as they will ruin the flavor.
+That being said, when trying to reuse the coffee grounds you will also extract some of the slow-dissolving compounds that don’t benefit a cup and ruin its flavor.